10 Free Webinar Recording Software + How To Record A Webinar (2025 Guide)

 Steps:

-1. If you want to record a webinar in Screenflow, you’ll have to record the whole screen.
+1. If you want to record a webinar in ScreenFlow, you’ll have to record the whole screen.
 Unlike some programs, you don’t have screen recording options to select a specific area or window to record.

 2. You’ll want to make sure that the system audio icon or input via the microphone is checked.
 Otherwise, you’ll only record your computer audio and not your computer screen.